Travel guide

 • Use Wi-Fi for long video calls and for uploading entire photo albums.

-• Check your data usage every few days from your phone settings to stay within limits.
+• Check your data usage every few days from your phone's settings to stay within limits.

-And if you exceed your GB, it's no problem: you can top up or buy a new plan on the spot, without reinstalling anything or looking for a store.
+And if you go over your GB limit, don't worry: you can top up or buy a new plan instantly, without reinstalling anything or searching for a store.
 With these habits, even a modest plan will easily cover a one or two-week trip.

 Frequently asked questions